Frequently Asked Questions / Advice for Fans

 Jason Lyle Black often receives questions for advice and help in the music industry.
 Here is a list of interviews, videos, and FAQs to help you in your musical journey!

 If you'd like further help, feel free to consider a private mentoring session, which is available when Jason is not on the road.
-For scheduling of mentoring sessions (available in person in Salt Lake City, Utah and Nashville, and online via Skype), please reach out to Jason's assistant at email@example.com.
+These mentoring sessions are available on Skype and can be purchased here.
+For more info, please reach out to Jason's assistant at firstname.lastname@example.org.

 How did you get started in music?
 How did you make the decision to pursue music as a career?